alt3/rank-my-wallet/contributing.md

 ### Updating existing translations

-1. Open `messages.po` for the specific language, found in the [translations folder](https://github.com/alt3/rank-my-wallet/tree/main/src/translations/locales)
+1. Open the `messages.po` file for the specific language, found in the [translations folder](https://github.com/alt3/rank-my-wallet/tree/main/src/translations/locales)

+2. Make and save changes

-2. Submit your changes by creating a Pull Request
+3. Submit your changes by creating a Pull Request

-3. Make sure to doublecheck your changes by using the Vercel website preview
+4. Make sure to doublecheck your changes by using the Vercel website preview

 ### Adding new translations

-Translators without coding skills can:
+**Translators without coding skills** can:

 1. Copy an existing `messages.po` file

 2. Update translations in the copied file

-3. Submit your copied file by creating a Pull Request
+3. Submit the copied file by creating a Pull Request

-4. We will update your Pull Request with the required technical code
+4. We will add the required required technical code to your Pull Request

 If you do have coding skills: